 For all starting to intern, don’t forget to make the most out of it!
 Don’t just complete tasks.
 Observe how the business runs.
 Observe how your superiors deal with things.
 Ask questions.
 It will be a short stay, so maximize all opportunities to learn and grow.

 Anything else you want to share with the readers?

 One last note, as early as the application process, ask about the company culture already, because no matter how fun or amazing your work is, if you don’t fit in the culture, then I wish you all the luck in the world.

 Hit me up on Instagram (@nicyannawong) if you have any more questions or simply want to see some cute fashion doodles! =)))

 Thank you all for reading!!!

-And that’s one down from the backlog, and what an interesting one.
+And that’s it from Nicole Wong, who interned at Christian Dior PH.
+When Bea pitched this story to me, I thought, “what an interesting one”.
 I never knew Christian Dior had a real office in the Philippines.
 The things you learn from running Intern-views lol.

 In case you have no idea where you are, welcome to The Border Collective, where any question you’ve got on internships, resumes, or careers in the PH can and will be answered.
 I’m Justine, founder and writer of all things here.

 Intern-view is a whole category where we ask people who’ve interned at other places here in Manila to share their experiences and advice for anyone and everyone’s reading.
 Hopefully from their experiences you’ll feel like there’s a lot more possibilities out there.
 We want you to feel like sky’s the limit for you!